H. Alexander Smith: U.S. Senate

-He was elected on November 7, 1944, as a Republican to the United States Senate to fill the vacancy in the term ending January 3, 1947, caused by the death of W. Warren Barbour.
+On November 7, 1944, Smith was elected as a Republican to the United States Senate to fill the vacancy caused by the death of W. Warren Barbour.

-He was reelected in 1946 and 1952 and served from December 7, 1944, to January 3, 1959.
+Smith was reelected in 1946 and 1952 and served from December 7, 1944 to January 3, 1959.
 He served as chairman of the Senate Committee on Labor and Public Welfare (1953–1955), and co-authored the Smith–Mundt Act to specify the terms in which the United States government can engage in public diplomacy.
 He was not a candidate for renomination in 1958, but served as a special consultant on foreign affairs to the US Secretary of State from 1959 to 1960.
 Smith voted in favor of the Civil Rights Act of 1957.

+Personal life and death

+Smith married Helen Dominick, whom he met during his time at Columbia, in 1902; the couple had two daughters and a son.

+Smith was the uncle of Peter H. Dominick, who was a U.S. Senator from Colorado from 1963 to 1975.

-Smith died in Princeton at age 86, and is buried in Princeton Cemetery.
+Smith died in Princeton at age 86.
+He is buried in Princeton Cemetery.